neolink557/platzi_clon_app/README.md

 ![image](https://user-images.githubusercontent.com/41975283/159198821-d9a3e4e9-12d0-4848-96a1-25f426e0f5dd.png)

-To manage the video in the app I use the [Oficial Youtube Player API](https://developers.google.com/youtube/android/player?hl=es) and for the podcast section I use the default media player of android, in the beggining I was getting the podcasts from firebase but I reach the quota and I was have to use a local files.
+To manage the video in the app, I used the Youtube Player API](https://developers.google.com/youtube/android/player?hl=es) and for the podcast section I used the default media player of Android.
+In the beginning I was getting the podcasts from firebase but I reached the quota and I had to use local files.

 ## Images